|City:||Auckland, New Zealand|

 This write-up is from the paper a few days before the show: http://www.queencuttings.com

-Freddie Mercury got very drunk with Tony Hadley of Spandau Ballet before the show, sharing entire bottles of vodka and vintage port.
-Hadley was around only because their New Zealand tour dates had been suddenly canceled while playing in Australia, and later in the evening he would clearly ignore his manager's warning to keep a low profile.
+Queen were a half hour late going on.
+After soundcheck Freddie Mercury got very drunk with Tony Hadley of Spandau Ballet, sharing entire bottles of vodka and vintage port.
+Hadley was around only because his band's New Zealand tour dates had been suddenly cancelled while playing in Australia, and later in the evening he would clearly ignore his manager's warning to keep a low profile.

 In 2011, Brian May and Roger Taylor recalled the evening in the extras of the Days Of Our Lives documentary.
 Their intro music (an arrangement of Machines, off The Works album) was already playing and a few people in the backstage area were frantically helping Freddie get into his tights.
 "You stupid cunts, you've put my tights on back to front!" cried Freddie part way through the proceedings.
 With the clock ticking, the laces of his boots were untied and his boots came off and the tights were properly put on.
 Freddie made it to the stage with literally seconds to spare.

 After the second song, he shouted, "Hello, New Zealand!
 We're gonna have one motherfucker of a time!"
 Both Brian and Roger recall Freddie when started Somebody To Love and forgot what song he was playing.
 In 2011, Roger added, "The first half hour of the gig was terrifying for the three of us because we were playing like trojans to make up for Freddie's deficiencies."
 Spike Edney also recalled that Freddie was "ad-libbing, making things up, singing crap" for the first half hour.